 Accept it will happen from time to time, never shout at your cat or punish it for bringing its hunting spoils in for you as – it is only trying to please.
 Learn to accept this natural cat behavior, it goes with the territory of cat-owning.

-Finally, if you’d like to know more about the wonderful Maine Coon, please check out my Complete Guide.
+If you’d like to know more about the incredible Maine Coon cat, please check out my Complete Guide.